 Since the hydrometer test is in response to a vehicle exhibiting a performance problem, the vehicle should be recharged and the test repeated.
 If the results indicate a weak cell, the battery or batteries should be removed and replaced with a good battery of the same brand, type and approximate age.

 Fig. 8 Hydrometer Temperature Correction

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 TABLE OF CONTENTS FOR SECTION 'J'